 Where does pregnancy anxiety come from?

 Your partner, family, colleagues, and friends are all treating you differently and may be expecting you to act and feel differently.
-The cumulative effect of so many new experiences can be to make you feel insecure about your identity and make life seem newly uncertain.
+The cumulative effect of so many new experiences can trigger feelings of insecurity, self- doubt, and stress.